 For academics.
 Non-academics.
 Intellectuals.
 Students.
 And all those who think and who enjoy a good read.
 For critical engagement in the best tradition of Muslim intellectual inquiry.

-Confirmed speakers and artists
+Speakers and artists

 Alev Adil is an artist and writer who has performed and exhibited at Tate Britain, the British Museum, and The Royal Maritime Museum in London and internationally including the Baltimore Museum of Art, Zurich Manifesta 2016 and Elekrozavod Gallery in Moscow.
 The State Collection of the Republic of Cyprus purchased her work in 2020.
 Her poetry has been included in numerous anthologies of Cypriot poetry in English, Greek and Turkish, taught on university courses in the UK, US, Cyprus, Greece and Turkey and been translated into eight languages.
 Adil reviews fiction for the Times Literary Supplement, is a co-editor of, and contributor to Nicosia Beyond Barriers: Voices From a Divided City, Saqi Books, 2019, an anthology of writing about Nicosia and is an associate editor and regular contributor to Critical Muslim.